awsdocs/aws-sdk-for-javascript-v3/doc_source/s3-example-creating-buckets.md

 **Note**
 This example imports and uses the required AWS Service V3 package clients, V3 commands, and uses the `send` method in an async/await pattern\.
 You can create this example using V2 commands instead by making some minor changes\.
 For details, see [Using V3 commands](welcome.md#using_v3_commands)\.

-Add a variable to hold the parameters used to call the `listObjects` method of the Amazon S3 service object, including the name of the bucket to read\.
+Add a variable to hold the parameters used to call the `ListObjectsCommnad` method of the Amazon S3 service object, including the name of the bucket to read\.
 The callback function logs a list of objects \(files\) or a failure message\.

 ```
 // Import required AWS SDK clients and commands for Node.js